drliamoneil/drliamoneil.github.io/_pages/glossary.md

 </details>

 ### Exercise
-Bodily movements that are planned, structured, and repetitive, with the purpose of improving or maintaining physical fitness.
+A category of physical activities that are planned, structured, and repetitive, with the purpose of improving or maintaining physical fitness.
 <details>
   <summary>Readings</summary>
   <h4>Theory</h4>